 To adequately transform Hesburgh Library in response to the program and current space deficiencies, improvements beyond simple upgrades to interior finishes and furniture are recommended.
 While these improvements are necessary, bolder initiatives are also proposed to create neighborhoods of library resources and services connected by open stairways and enhanced with new “lanterns” (floor openings) that bring daylight to the interior of the building.

-Out of these recommendations for a holistic transformation of Hesburgh Library, the following projects have emerged: New Entrance Gallery, Center for Digital Scholarship, Teaching Research & Collaboration Hub, Concourse Transformation & Staff Space, New Grand Reading Room, Special Collections Research Center, Tower Enclaves/Floors
+Out of these recommendations for a holistic transformation of Hesburgh Library, the following projects have emerged: New Entrance Gallery, The Navari Family Center for Digital Scholarship, Teaching Research & Collaboration Hub, Concourse Transformation & Staff Space, New Grand Reading Room, Special Collections Research Center, Tower Enclaves/Floors